websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/ccr-basic-use-case-config-reference.md

 ### Local DXP Cluster Node CCR Module Configurations

-Configure the LES Cross-Cluster Configuration application from the System Settings UI.
+Configure the LES Cross-Cluster Configuration application from the System Settings UI on any node (even one in the remote data center).
 If the LPKG is deployed, the configuration entry is in System Settings &rarr; Search &rarr; Cross-Cluster Replication.

 Set these values: